• Skip to primary navigation

 What Is Lemongrass?

-Lemongrass is a name that collectively describes the fragrant grass family, Cymbopogon.
+Lemongrass is a name that collectively describes the fragrant grass family, Cymbopogon, and is a staple in Southeast Asian cuisine.

-It’s been used in many cultures as a cooking ingredient and an herbal tea with medicinal qualities.
+It’s been used in many cultures as a cooking ingredient in a variety of dishes such as sauces, soups, and stir-fries.
+It also makes an excellent herbal tea with medicinal qualities.

 As an herb, lemongrass gives a potent lemon scent and a slight herbaceousness.